amazon-archives/amazon-kinesis-connectors/README.md

 Set the following variables (common to all connector types) in kinesis.connectors.KinesisConnectorConfiguration:

-+ **AWSCredentialsProvider**: Specify your [AWS credentials](http://docs.aws.amazon.com/general/latest/gr/aws-security-credentials.html) or the environment variables you're using to store your credentials.
++ **AWSCredentialsProvider**: Specify the implementation of [AWSCredentialsProvider](http://docs.aws.amazon.com/AWSJavaSDK/latest/javadoc/com/amazonaws/auth/AWSCredentialsProvider.html) that supplies your [AWS credentials](http://docs.aws.amazon.com/general/latest/gr/aws-security-credentials.html).
 + **APP_NAME**: The Amazon Kinesis application name (*not* the connector application name) for use with kinesis.clientlibrary.lib.worker.KinesisClientLibConfiguration.
 For more information, see [Developing Record Consumer Applications](http://docs.aws.amazon.com/kinesis/latest/dev/kinesis-record-processor-app.html) in the Amazon Kinesis Developer Guide.
 + **KINESIS_ENDPOINT** and **KINESIS_INPUT_STREAM**: The endpoint and name of the Kinesis stream that contains the data you're connecting to other AWS services.